cravotics/cravotics/README.md

 ---

 ## 🌟 2024 Vision
-As I navigate my journey in robotics, I am seeking an internship opportunity for Summer 2024 in **Robotics, Perception, and Planning**.
+As I navigate my journey in robotics, I am seeking an internship opportunity for Spring 2025 in **Robotics, Perception, and Planning**.
 If your team is driving innovation in these fields, I would love to contribute and grow as part of it.

 ---